dlinh-n/dlinh-n.github.io/pages/misc.md

 <a href="http://choosealicense.com/licenses/mit/" target="_blank" rel="noopener noreferrer">MIT License</a>.
 For more information about Millennial (and other excellent themes developed by Paul), visit:
 <a href="https://github.com/LeNPaul" target="_blank" rel="noopener noreferrer">https://github.com/LeNPaul</a>.

-This website is under the sole responsibility of its author.